ACLU sues over Arizona law limiting filming of police – KION546

 PHOENIX (AP) — A controversial Arizona law restricting how the public can film police faced its first legal challenge Tuesday with a lawsuit filed by the American Civil Liberties Union.

 The group’s Arizona chapter, joined by several Arizona news organizations, filed a petition in U.S. District Court.
-They argue the law goes against First Amendment freedoms.
+They argue the law criminalizes First Amendment freedoms.

 “This law is a violation of a vital constitutional right and will severely thwart attempts to build police accountability.
 It must be struck down before it creates irreparable community harm,” the ACLU wrote in a statement on its blog.